jyoung2247/dl_project/README.md

   url     = {http://jmlr.org/papers/v23/21-1342.html}
 }

-All code is directly copied from CleanRL commit a39f21fdd06ecc6227b197b2e24245073e5675fa except the files in cleanrl/modified_algorithms
+All code is directly copied from CleanRL commit a39f21fdd06ecc6227b197b2e24245073e5675fa except the files in cleanrl/modified_algorithms, excluding cleanrl/modified_algorithms/cleanrl_utils which was also copied from the cleanrl.

 Conda environment setup: